solosage1/anyprice-oracle/EIP.md

 ### Example Cross-Chain Message Format

 Under the hood, an ERC-76xx data update from L1 to L2 might utilize the Optimism/OP-stack message encoding.
-For instance, Bedrock's message version 1 encodes a call to relayMessage(uint256 _nonce, address _sender, address _target, uint256 _value, uint256 _gasLimit, bytes _data)
+For instance, Bedrock's nonce-based message encoding format (as of the current specification) encodes a call to relayMessage(uint256 _nonce, address _sender, address _target, uint256 _value, uint256 _gasLimit, bytes _data) specs.optimism.io
-specs.optimism.io
 .